Skip to content

 This direct transfer of values across applications and environment, without having to rely on intermediary steps, makes it incredibly easy to run varying test scenarios.

-To learn how the automation case was built step by step, watch the instructional video below.
-It's also available in our Learning Center.
+To learn how the automation case was built step by step, watch the instructional video in our Learning Center.

 The benefits of automating a cross-application test case like this with visual flow-based design include: